Full-time: one year, Part-time: Minimum two years*

 The use of guest speakers on the course is designed to facilitate networking opportunities for students to meet with potential employers.

 Every effort will be made to apply theory to practice, and in some cases, practice to theory.
 There will be a requirement for independent learning throughout the programme, culminating in the Dissertation.

 There are no examinations on this course.
 Every effort has been made to ensure that assessments are relevant to the coaching sector.
-For example, coach reports, case study reports, debates, critical reflections and presentations are used throughout the programme.
+For example a reflective portfolio of current practice, coach reports, case study reports, debates, critical reflections and presentations are used throughout the programme.

 Graduates from the course have obtained positions within the public, private or voluntary sector of sport in a range of coach, coach development, coach education, coach mentoring, management and academic roles.
 Examples include: